HodaHarati/Commerce/README.md

 In the main page by click on the navigation view you could access any section you want.
 Also you could login or sign up.
 This application works when you are connected to the network.
 If you aren't connected, the app will alert you by a new page.
-In this page ther is a botton, if you are connected again you could press the botton and Keep up the work.(for this I've used broadcast reciver)
+In this page ther is a button, if you are connected again you could press the button and Keep up the work.(for this I've used broadcast reciver)

 In summary:
 The architecture used is MVVM, I've used Live Data and data binding.
 I've used Repository and it is singletone.